wjxiz1992/spark-rapids/docs/dev/replay-exec.md

 /tmp/replay-exec:
   - xxx_GpuTieredProject.meta      // this is serialized GPU Tiered Project case class
   - xxx_cb_types.meta              // this is types for column batch
-  - xxx_cb_data_101656570.parquet  // this is data for column batch
+  - xxx_cb_data_0_101656570.parquet  // this is data for column batch
 ```
-The prefix `xxx` is the hash code for a specific Project Exec, this is used to distinct multiple
+The prefix `xxx` is the hash code for a specific Project Exec, this is used to distinguish multiple
 Project Execs.

 # Replay saved Exec runtime meta and data